Hacking Stories #3 - The Puppet Master

 First, the communication between the botnet and the server are end-to-end encrypted using

 X25519 key exchange and

 The second countermeasure is that an infected browser never sends the exfiltrated data to the server in plain JSON.
 Instead, the encrypted data is sent back to the server hidden in screenshots, using steganography.

 It's been 1 week now, and Andrei has already exfiltrated Gigabytes of very sensitive data, that is then used to target the systems of the attacker.

 But he is not sure to continue, first not to be unmasked, but, more importantly, because war makes him very uncomfortable, and he finally doesn't want to be responsible for the death of many people who were convinced to join a war that they have nothing to do about it because of propaganda.

 Until the day when the attackers extend their operations to other countries...

 Want to learn Rust, Cybersecurity and Cryptography?
-Get my course Black Hat Rust where we build our own end-to-end encrypted protocol to secure the communication of a Remote Access Tool in Rust.
+Get my book Black Hat Rust where we build our own end-to-end encrypted protocol to secure the communication of a Remote Access Tool in Rust.